-Diagnosis and pathology/Staging and work-up
+Diagnosis, pathology, staging, and work-up

-When the diagnosis is suspected before the surgery, preoperative staging includes abdominal/chest CT scan, serum CA-125, calcemia, chromogranin A, and neuron specific enolase (NSE).

-- In the absence of data, the role of preoperative PET-CT cannot be defined. - Surgery should be performed by a team trained in nodal and peritoneal debulking surgery.
-The surgical approach is more extensive compared to other histotypes, similar to epithelial ovarian cancer. - C Establishing a diagnosis of SCCOHT may be difficult given the wide differential diagnosis, including a variety of small round cells tumours.
-Immunohistochemical staining for SMARCA4 (BRG1) may be extremely useful since over 95% of these neoplasms exhibit loss of nuclear immunoreactivity with this marker while there is retention of nuclear immunoreactivity in almost all the histological mimics.
-Dual loss of SMARCA4 (BRG1) and SMARCA2 (BRM) expression may also be useful in diagnosis. - C

-Since in a significant proportion of cases a germline SMARCA4 mutation is present, all females with SCCOHT should undergo genetic counseling and SMARCA4 sequencing in germline.

-The efficacy of regular follow-up visits with abdominal US and MRI for SMARCA4 mutation carriers is undetermined.

-Prophylactic oophorectomy should be discussed with healthy SMARCA4 mutation carriers.
+- When the diagnosis is suspected before the surgery, preoperative staging includes abdominal or chest CT scan, serum CA-125, calcemia, chromogranin A, and neuron specific enolase (NSE). - In the absence of data, the role of preoperative PET-CT cannot be defined. - Surgery should be performed by a team trained in nodal and peritoneal debulking surgery.
+The surgical approach is more extensive compared to other histotypes, similar to epithelial ovarian cancer. - Establishing a diagnosis of SCCOHT might be difficult given the wide differential diagnosis, including a variety of small round cells tumours.
+Immunohistochemical protein staining for BRG1 (SMARCA4) might be extremely useful because over 95% of these neoplasms exhibit loss of nuclear immunoreactivity with this marker while there is retention of nuclear immunoreactivity in almost all histological mimics.
+Dual loss of (SMARCA4) (BRG1) and (SMARCA2) (BRM) expression might also be useful in diagnosis. - Because in a substantial proportion of cases there is a germline SMARCA4 mutation present, all females with SCCOHT should undergo genetic counselling and SMARCA4 sequencing in germline - The efficacy of regular follow-up visits with abdominal US and MRI for SMARCA4 mutation carriers is undetermined. - Prophylactic oophorectomy should be discussed with healthy SMARCA4 mutation carriers.
 However, the optimal age for this oophorectomy is undetermined, because of the lack of penetrance data.